Pontiac Torpedo: 1942–1948

 In 1946, the first postwar Pontiacs looked very similar to the pre-war models.
 The dash contained full instrumentation with round gauges.
 The engines were the same.
-The 4-window 4-door Metropolitan Sedan and the 2-door Club Coupe were discontinued.
+The four-window four-door Metropolitan Sedan and the two-door Club Coupe were discontinued.

 1947 Torpedoes received a new "Chief Pontiac" hood ornament.
-An 8-tube radio became optional.
+An eight-tube radio became optional.

-1948 was the last year for the Torpedo, receiving a new grill.
+1948 was the last year for the Torpedo, receiving a new grille.
 The Hydramatic automatic transmission became optional.
 Base price was $1,500.